Confidence Calibration in Vision-Language-Action Models: Calibration in Vision-Language-Action Models

-When performing a task, the policy executes the most likely action $a_t^\star = \argmax_a \pi_\theta(a \mid o_t)$.
-Given the need for calibration, we extract a scalar confidence score \(c_t\) from the policy.
-We interpret \(c_t\) as the policy’s estimate of the probability that the task will ultimately succeed given the observation history and the chosen action, i.e., \(\mathbb{P}(Y=1 \mid o_t, a_t^\star)\).
-Our subsequent analysis and metrics treat \(c_t\) as a black-box number, so the following sections apply equally to token-based, diffusion-based, or other controllers, as long as they are able to emit such a scalar.
+Next, we propose a baseline method for extracting \(c_t\) from a broad class of token-based VLAs.
+However, our subsequent analysis treats \(c_t\) as a black-box number, so the following sections apply equally to token-based, diffusion-based, or other controllers, as long as they are able to emit such a scalar.